Updated: 18 March 2020

 Limit the possibility of spreading the coronavirus

-BTR developments should take steps to limit the possibility of spreading COVID-19, not to mention making their residents and staff feel safe.
+Build to Rent developments should take steps to limit the possibility of spreading Covid-19, not to mention making their residents and staff feel safe.
 You should take steps – daily – to clean and disinfect high-traffic areas and surfaces like front-door handles, lifts and lift buttons and shared spaces such as gyms and lounges.

 You can provide hand sanitiser around the building, which is useful as supplies are low.
 You can also post signs encouraging residents to be vigilant about keeping their flats disinfected.